All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Semaglutide nausea is common but manageable.
 Learn why it happens, how long it lasts, and practical strategies to reduce nausea while staying on track with your weight loss treatment.

-If you are experiencing nausea on semaglutide, you are not alone.
+If you're experiencing nausea on semaglutide, you aren't alone.
 Clinical trials show that roughly 40 to 45 percent of patients report some degree of nausea, particularly during the early weeks of treatment or after a dose increase.
-Understanding why it happens and what you can do about it makes a real difference in your comfort and your ability to stick with treatment.
+Knowing why it happens and what you can do about it makes a real difference in your comfort and your ability to stick with treatment.

 Why Semaglutide Causes Nausea